mochammad-farel/mochammad-farel/README.md

 ## 👋 Hi, I’m @mochammad-farel

-Computer science students at BINUS University who taking major in artificial intelligence and project enthusiast that contains deep learning and machine learning model
+Alumnus of BINUS University majoring in Artificial Intelligence and a project enthusiast specializing in deep learning and machine learning models.

 ## Work experience

+Python Developer at PT.
+Teltics Media - Jakarta, Indonesia (Oct 2023 - Present) Teltics Media is a technology company engaged in developing mobile and web applications, as well as system integrators. works and projects while in Teltics:
+  - 🕵️ Developed crawler engine for social media analysis (Facebook, Instagram, LinkedIn, TikTok, Twitter, Youtube).
+  - 🚁 Developed crawler engine for extracting drones flight spraying data.
+  - 📊 Created sales insight reports using Power BI.
+  - 🔍 Developed social media username matcher using Siamese Deep Learning Model.
+  - 💬 Developed sentiment and complaint analysis based on social media comments extracted from crawler engine using Logistic Regression and XGBoost.
-Data Scientist Intern at PT Telkom Indonesia, Tbk. with one year work experience

-My works while taking a role as Data Scientist Intern are:
+Data Scientist Intern at PT Telkom Indonesia, Tbk. - Jakarta, Indonesia (Mar 2022 - Mar 2023) My works while taking a role as Data Scientist Intern are:
 - 📊 Collected, audit and processed raw data into datasets
 - 🖼️ Analyzed the performance of predictive models and draw conclusions about the process from the models.